rojeras/tpinfo-frontend/README.md

 ## Development
 ### Setup
 tpinfo has been developed with [IntelliJ Ultimate](https://www.jetbrains.com/idea/) (it is an amazing development environment).
-In addition to an IDE you need to install up to date versions of [git](https://git-scm.com/) and [gradle](https://gradle.org/) (I think).
+In addition to an IDE you need to install up to date versions of [git](https://git-scm.com/) and [gradle](https://gradle.org/).

-Then, to get started, just clone this repo and open it as a project in IntelliJ.
+Then, to get started, just clone this repo and open it as a project in a modern IDE (preferably IntelliJ).
 Use the gradle tasks to control the development process.

 #### Debug
 When starting from the template project you need to remove line